-The question immediately made me feel like I didn’t belong, like I was an outsider of some sort.
-In a lot of ways I was, however it was too soon for my outlier complex to get the best of me.
+The question immediately made me feel like I didn’t belong like I was an outsider of some sort.
+In a lot of ways I was, however, it was too soon for my outlier complex to get the best of me.

-I proceeded to the bar, in hopes that a drink would calm my nerve and then to the hors d’oeuvres buffet where I munched on some delicious appetizers before being told to take my place in the dining room.
+I proceeded to the bar, in hopes that a drink would calm my nerves and then to the hors d’oeuvres buffet where I munched on some delicious appetizers before being told to take my place in the dining room.

-As the night went on, I began to loosen up and even received the chance to interview some of the honorees, yet I felt somewhat unworthy…I know I am super blessed to be among such greats, I knew God put me among these groups of people for a reason that is unbeknownst to me.
+As the night went on, I began to loosen up and even received the chance to interview some of the honorees, yet I felt somewhat unworthy.
+I know I am super blessed to be among such influential people and I know God put me among these groups of people for a reason that is unbeknownst to me.

 I ended the night feeling defeated.
 I didn’t belong, I would probably never have the country club membership and call executives from a billion-dollar company my friends.
 My heart hurt as I wanted to belong so bad but I felt like an obscure puzzle piece being forced to fit into the wrong puzzle.
 As far as I was concerned it would never fit.